Frontend-io/documentation/quickstarts/receivingmoney.md

 When you are ready to charge the user, you send the transaction parameters to Paystack to initialize the transaction.

-The parameters needed to initialize a transaction include:

-1. 1. **Customer’s email**
-   2. **Amount** in kobo (Naira value * 100)
-   3. **Transaction reference** on your system - if you do not send a reference, Paystack will generate one for this transaction.
-   4. **Callback URL** - This is needed when you’re using the API on your backend.
-This is the URL you want the user to be redirected to after a successful payment.
-By default, the Callback URL set on the dashboard is used, but you can override that by setting one here.
-For the Javascript libraries, you use **Callback Function.** After the payment is complete, the Paystack checkout hands control over to the callback function.

 These parameters are set in the **Transaction Initialization Object** passed to the API or the Javascript initialization methods.
-[You can find all the other parameters that you can set on transaction initialization here](https://developers.paystack.co/v1.0/reference#initialize-a-transaction).
+[Learn about all the transaction initialization parameters here](https://developers.paystack.co/v1.0/reference#initialize-a-transaction).

-For mobile, please

 **CURL:** [Try it here](https://developers.paystack.co/v1.0/reference#initialize-a-transaction)